golems/amino/doc/md/tutorial/tf.md

 that, \f[ \dualelt^2 = 0 \quad\text{and}\quad \dualelt \neq 0 \; .
 \f]

-Combing the quaternion units and the dual element yields eight factors in the dual quaternion,
+Combining the quaternion units and the dual element yields eight factors in the dual quaternion,

 \f[